gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 is ignored, and the existing `Index` is returned.

-There is little consequence in returning the existing `Index`, since the `index` bean definition is the same, as determined by [vmware-gemfire-short-name] itself, not [spring-data-gemfire-name].
+There is little consequence in returning the existing `Index`, since the `index` bean definition is the same, as determined by GemFire itself, not Spring Data for VMware GemFire.

-However, this also means that no `Index` with the "name" specified in your `index` bean definition or declaration actually exists from [vmware-gemfire-short-name]'s perspective.
+However, this also means that no `Index` with the "name" specified in your `index` bean definition or declaration actually exists from GemFire's perspective.
 Therefore, you should be careful when writing OQL query statements that use query hints, especially query hints that refer to the application `Index` being ignored.
 Those query hints must be changed.